-- Forbidding workers to discuss wages/salaries with co-workers. - Preventing workers from having access to employment contracts. - Refusing to accept a valid medical certificate of a sick worker. - Refusing to grant a/some workers family responsibility leave to support a sick family member. - Providing employment contract with different terms and conditions to employees offering the same job.
+- Forbidding workers to discuss wages/salaries with co-workers. - Preventing workers from having access to employment contracts. - Refusing to accept a valid medical certificate of a sick worker. - Refusing to grant some workers family responsibility leave to support a sick family member.